zire/Herbert-Galaxy-Guide/how_to_set_up_shadowsocks.md

 Use `Global Mode` to route all traffic through Shadowsocks server.
 Use `Auto Proxy Mode` to route traffice according to websites listed in the PAC list.

+## Testing Tools

+Ping test to see if an IP address is blocked in China: [https://tools.ipip.net/ping.php](https://tools.ipip.net/ping.php)

+Ping test to see if IP + port still works: [http://tool.chinaz.com/port](http://tool.chinaz.com/port)

 ## References

 [Connecting to DigitalOcean Server to Setup Shadowsocks](https://www.vpndada.com/how-to-setup-a-shadowsocks-server-on-digitalocean/)